Renzodef/rclone-decrypt-express/README.md

 yarn start
 ```

-Once the server is running, to use the application, you need to pass the URL of the encrypted file you want to decrypt as a query parameter to the server's root endpoint (`/`).
+Once the server is running, to use the application, you need to pass the URL of the encrypted file you want to decrypt as a query parameter to the base url of the application.
 The file must be accessible through Rclone.

-For example, if you have an encrypted file at `https://cloud-storage.com/encrypted-file` and you are running the server on `localhost:3000`, you would open your web browser and navigate to [http://localhost:3000/?fileUrl=https://cloud-storage.com/encrypted-file](http://localhost:3000/?fileUrl=https://cloud-storage.com/encrypted-file).
+For example, if you have an encrypted file at `https://cloud-storage.com/encrypted-file` and you are running the server on `localhost:3000`, you would open your web browser and navigate to [http://localhost:3000?fileUrl=https://cloud-storage.com/encrypted-file](http://localhost:3000?fileUrl=https://cloud-storage.com/encrypted-file).

 The server will then decrypt the file and set up the response headers to allow you to download the decrypted file directly from your browser.